rosvall/makita-lxt-protocol/basic_info_cmd.md

 ```

+#### Cycle count (nybbles 52..55)
+13 bit integer.

+Number of charge-discharge cycles the battery has been through.

-##### Health calculation for type5 and type6
+#### Health calculation for type5 and type6
-For batteries of type 5 (F0513 based) or type6, BTC04 calculates *h*, its health rating on a scale from 0 to 4, from the above raw values for capacity, overdischarge, and overload:
+For batteries of type 5 (F0513 based) or type6 (10 cell, likely BL36xx),
+BTC04 calculates *h*, its health rating on a scale from 0 to 4,
+from the above raw values for capacity, overdischarge, cycle count, and overload:

 ```python
 f_ol = max(overload - 29, 0)